kap-pa/kap-pa.github.io/_posts/2025-12-05-Parenthesisless-XSS.md

 > Primitives in JS

-Basic and fundamental values that aren not an object and has no methods or properties.
-Nevetheless js have different ways for accessing some methods via autoboxing.
+Basic and fundamental values that are not an object and have no methods or properties.
+Nevertheless js have different ways for accessing some methods via autoboxing.
 Types of primitives: `string, number, boolean, null, undefined, symbol, biging` Primitives have the following properties:
 1. Inmutable - They can't be modified after their creation